Johell1NS/StepGenerator/README.md

 These actions need to be performed **only the first time**.

+First install arrowvortex and ffmpeg (by adding it to your Windows Environment Variables/PATH), then do the following:

 1. Clone the project.
 2. Run the `setup_venv.bat` file to install the virtual environment with all necessary dependencies.
 3. Open the `path_arrowvortex.txt` file in the project folder.